 Favorite Quote: “Life is what we make it, always has been, always will be.”

 Paul Cézanne painted his entire adult life.
 He was largely considered a failed painter in his forties.
-In fact, his best friend Émile Zola, a famous novelist, who wrote the book L’Œuvre (loosely translated to “The Work.”)
-In the book, Zola portrays the life of a failed impressionist painter, which most people agreed was based on the life of Paul Cézanne.
+In fact, his best friend Émile Zola, a famous novelist, who wrote the book L’Œuvre (loosely translated to “The Work.”), portrays the life of a failed impressionist painter, which most people agreed was based on the life of Paul Cézanne.
 After the book was published, Cézanne and Zola stopped speaking.
 However, Paul Cézanne continued to paint and his painting skills and professional success took off in his fifties and sixties.
-Cézanne is now considered one of the world’s preeminent, post-impressionist painter.
+Cézanne is now considered one of the world’s preeminent, post-impressionist painters.